jeffrey-l-turner/CPSC-370_BTC_derivates_AI_Chapman/lectures/notes_lec11.md

 Some programming languages support a wider range of first class objects than others.
 For example, some languages support first-class classes, which means that classes can be passed as arguments to functions and returned from functions.
 Other languages support first-class modules, which means that modules can be passed as arguments to functions and returned from functions.

 First class objects are important because they allow programmers to write more expressive and flexible code.
 For example, by passing functions as arguments to other functions, programmers can create reusable and composable code.
 By storing classes and modules in data structures, programmers can create more modular and reusable code.

+## Rho calculus in Comparison to Lambda

+In Rho calculus, we introduce the "comm rule" which says that arguments do not have to be next to each other and instead can be synchronized over a channel.
+When you compare this to how functional languages are compile to real hardware it happens more like the comm rule.
+The arguments are placed in registers (or certain positions on the stack) and the function code is placed at a position on the stack.
+These positions correspond to channel synchronization.

+The "comm rule" is a fundamental part of process calculi, specifically the pi- and rho-calculus.
+It represents the communication between two processes.

+In process calculi, the comm rule (short for "communication rule") is defined as follows:

+`a!(P) | a?(x).Q → Q{P/x}`

+In this rule:

+`a!(P)` represents a process that sends message `P` on channel `a`.
+`a?(x).Q` represents a process that waits to receive a message on channel `a`, which it will call `x`, and then continues as process `Q`.
+`Q{P/x}` means the process `Q` where `x` has been replaced by `P`.

+The comm rule describes the interaction between these two processes: the message P sent by the first process is received by the second process, and the second process continues as `Q` with `P` substituted for `x`.

+For example, if we have processes:

+`a!("Hello") | a?(x).print(x)`

+After communication occurs, the system evolves to:

+`print("Hello")`

+This represents a process that prints the message `"Hello".
+Here, a!("Hello")` sent the message "Hello" on channel `a`, and `a?(x).print(x)` received it and substituted it in place of `x` in `print(x)`.

 ## Concurrency and First Class objects